-People love MailChimp because of its ease-of-use and beautiful designs.
+People love MailChimp because of its ease-of-use and flexibility.
 The problem is, it’s often cumbersome to try and use your own customized templates if they’re not specifically optimized for MailChimp.
-Instead, you end up sacrificing either the intuitive interface or the jaw-dropping user experience, neither of which are acceptable.
+Instead, you end up sacrificing either the intuitive interface or the jaw-dropping user experience, neither of which are what you want.

 Best MailChimp Templates

-Here’s the full list, updated with the newest and best examples, plus a few helpful quick tips at the end to highlight how to use them.
+Here’s the full list, updated with the newest and best MailChimp template examples, plus a few helpful quick tips at the end to highlight how to use them.

 Kant is described as being an elegant, professional and focused email template, directed at startups, and you won’t fail to notice that it boasts 50+ template sections for you to mix and match.
 Its makers, ThemeMountain, offer premium support with each of their products on ThemeForest.
 Check out this screenshot of Kant’s eCommerce variant: